tahoe-lafs/tahoe-lafs/README.rst

 🤝 Supporters
 --------------

 We would like to thank `Fosshost <https://fosshost.org>`__ for supporting us with hosting services.
-If your project open source project needs help, you can apply for support.
+If your open source project needs help, you can apply for their support.

 ❓ FAQ
 ------